mikenye/docker-youtube-dl/README.md

 Where `CONTAINER` is the name of the running container.

-To start a container with a shell (instead of `youtube-dl`), execute the following command:
+To start a container with a shell (instead of `youtube-dlc`), execute the following command:

 ```shell
 docker run --rm -ti --entrypoint=/bin/sh mikenye/youtube-dl